Academic Life

 Select students are offered admission to Saint Mary’s College through the Student Success Program (SSP).
 Run out of the Office of Student Success, the SSP guides and supports these students as they adapt to the new challenges and expectations of life at the College.
 The SSP’s formal programming takes place throughout the Success Student’s first year and includes enrollment in EDUC 100 Strategies for Academic Success.
 Taught by the OSS director Aaron Bremyer, this two-credit course focuses on identifying and developing productive habits and evidence-based learning strategies.
 In regular conversations with the director, SSP members actively reflect on their academic progress, learning to recognize their specific challenges and strengths while exploring their motivations in order to devise effective academic strategies.

-Any student is welcome to meet with the director of the Office of Student Success to discuss individual academic challenges.
+Any student is welcome to meet with the Director of the Office of Student Success to discuss individual academic challenges.

 Pre-Professional Advising